shenry45/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express helps serve Single Page Applications and ease of building RESTful APIs.

 - [ ] Describe Middleware?

+Middleware is the use of code to interact with the initial data sequentially before the final code block.

 - [ ] Describe a Resource?

+A Resource is data.

 - [ ] What can the API return to help clients know if a request was successful?

+The API can return JSON with the status code between 200-299 to show the request was generally successful.

 - [ ] How can we partition our application into sub-applications?

+Through sectioning of code we can partition our application into sub-applications with much more easily read code.

 ## Project Setup